ls99555/catan-map-generator/README.md

 # Catan Map Generator

-A comprehensive, mobile-friendly web application for generating balanced Catan maps for all expansions and player counts.
+A comprehensive, responsive web application for generating balanced Catan maps for all expansions and player counts.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

+**🎯 Educational and personal use only.** This is a free tool for Catan enthusiasts to create balanced game maps.

 ## 🎯 Official Compliance Guarantee